Gauged Wess-Zumino terms for a general coset space: Examples

 As to $d_{ABC}$, it is likewise easy to see that $G$-invariance forces it to be a linear combination of $\tr(T_A,\{T_B,T_C\})$, $\tr T_A\tr T_B\tr T_C$, and $\tr T_A\tr(T_BT_C)$ summed over cyclic permutations of the indices.
 For $N\geq4$, the condition on vanishing of $d_{\a\b\g}$ has no nontrivial solution.
 For $N=3$, there is a unique solution up to an overall factor,

 A nontrivial solution for $d_{ABC}$ also exists for $N=2$.
 In this case, however, the coset space $G/H$ is three-dimensional, hence there is obviously no primitive cohomology generator of degree 5.

 We conclude that we can only expect nontrivial WZ terms for $N=2,3$.
-For $N=2$, we will have a unique cohomology generator of degree 3, whereas for $N=3$, we will have a unique cohomology generator of degree 5.\footnote{As remarked above, we omit from our discussion cohomology generators of degree 2 and 4, which exist for any $N$ thanks to the presence of a $\gr{U}(1)$ factor in $H$.} Note that the topology condition on the coset space is satisfied in both cases: for $N=2$, we have $\pi_2(G/H)=\pi_2(S^3)=0$, and for $N=3$, we likewise have $\pi_4(G/H)=\pi_4(S^5)=0$.
+For $N=2$, we will have a unique cohomology generator of degree 3, whereas for $N=3$, we will have a unique cohomology generator of degree 5.\footnote{This is consistent with the fact that the coset space $\gr{U}(N)/\gr{U}(N-1)$ is topologically equivalent to $S^{2N-1}$, and that any $n$-sphere $S^n$ is known to only possess nontrivial de Rham cohomology generators of degrees $0$ and $n$.
+The latter is unique and corresponds to the volume form on the sphere.} Note that the topology condition on the coset space is satisfied in both cases: for $N=2$, we have $\pi_2(G/H)=\pi_2(S^3)=0$, and for $N=3$, we likewise have $\pi_4(G/H)=\pi_4(S^5)=0$.

 Let us now see how to construct the degree-3 cohomology generator $\o_3$, or rather its two-dimensional form $\tilde\o_{2A}$, for $N=2$.
 The result is most conveniently expressed in terms of the linearly transforming complex scalar doublet $\Phi$ normalized so that $\he\Phi\Phi=1$.
 To that end, we introduce the vacuum expectation value $\varphi\equiv\langle0|\Phi|0\rangle$, and take advantage of the projector $\P\equiv\varphi\he\varphi$ to project out the unbroken and broken components of the MC form,